SparkBaseHub/SparkbaseToken/README.md

 # SparkBase staging repository
 =====================================

-SparkBase is building a specialized platform for the serious investor with new sets of innovative cryptocurrency tools.
+SparkBase is building a specialized multiservice platform for the serious investor with new sets of innovative cryptocurrency tools.
 The SparkBase platform provides a new approach to sound decision making in highly volatile trading environments.
-With its BASE coin-powered engine and machine learning AI-capabilities the SparkBase functions as the ideal work space for the savvy cryptocurrency investor while protecting data privacy.
+With its BASE coin-powered engine and machine learning AI-capabilities the SparkBase platform functions as the ideal work space for the savvy cryptocurrency investor while protecting data privacy.

 More information at [sparkbase.io](http://www.sparkbase.io)